Can You Compost Human Waste?

 To effectively kill them, hot compost is therefore advised and is primarily absent in most domestic composting bins.
 However, if yours is a hot one, go right ahead.

 Human waste is rich in plant-healthy nutrients, making it ideal for growing your crops, especially as fertilizer or compost.
-However, it also contains viruses, pathogens and bacteria that cannot be effectively be removed by the standard home composting process.
+However, it also contains viruses, pathogens, and bacteria that the standard home composting process cannot effectively remove.

-This makes composting human waste using such domestic bins unsafe, for the process in general and also for the vegetables, berries, fruit trees and other edible plants.
+This makes composting human waste using such domestic bins unsafe for the process in general and also for vegetables, berries, fruit trees, and other edible plants.
 This is why a composting toilet is advised, although it also has its own rules about composting human waste.

 Alternatively, use large-scale composting facilities, which have the technology and heat to process the waste at high temperatures for a lengthy period.
 The resulting product is heavily regulated and frequently tested by the Environmental Protection Agency (EPA) to ensure bacteria and pathogens are below detectable levels.